-Who could’ve possibly seen this one coming.
-With apologies to all my friends who had to endure my constantly updated music charts for years on end.
-But for real this time, here are my current top 40 albums.
-Music has always played an interesting role in my life as it’s always been the one artistic medium I have never really had the desire to engage with beyond dabbling, but ACTUALLY dabbling, in some instruments here and there.
-I’ve always thought that if I were to really learn an instrument, I would want it to either be the bass-guitar or cello, but given how much energy my current hobbies expend out of me–it seems unlikely that this will happen anytime soon.
+Music has played an interesting role in my life as it’s been the one artistic medium I have never had the desire to engage with beyond dabbling, but ACTUALLY dabbling, in some instruments here and there.
+I’ve always thought that if I were to learn an instrument, I would want it to either be the bass-guitar or cello but given how much energy my current hobbies expend out of me — it seems unlikely that this will happen anytime soon.
 Though, I wouldn’t mind picking up some vocal lessons to properly learn how to sing or belt out a gnarly scream.

 On a related note, if you wanna read my spiel discussing Metallica’s discography check that out, here.